-Filter effects are also known as the frequency based effects.
+Filter effects are also known as frequency-based effects.
 They primarily use the properties of filters to change the frequency spectral distribution or the phase of the audio signal.
 Some of their basic implementations include

-We shall take a look at each of the above in some level of depth in the coming sections.
+We shall look at each of the above in some depth in the coming sections.
 Do stay till the end to have a good insight about their fundamentals in a clear, concise fashion.

-While you may be using the term equalizer very often, have you ever given a thought what parameters, is it equalizing.
+While you often use the term equalizer, have you ever thought about what parameters it is equalizing?
 The answer is nothing.
-But in olden times, they were invented to make up for the losses in the recording, transmission, processing, storage mediums and reproduction of the audio.
+But in olden times, they were invented to compensate for the losses in the recording, transmission, processing, storage mediums, and audio reproduction.
 Hence, they were meant to make the output as close to the input as possible or equalize.

-The name has struck ever since, even though these devices are now used more to satisfy the creative desires of the musicians, than to make up any technical shortcomings of the processes involved.
-They are used to create functional, beautiful and even unusual pieces of music.
+The name has struck ever since, even though these devices are now used more to satisfy the creative desires of the musicians than to make up for any technical shortcomings of the processes involved.
+They are used to create functional, beautiful, and even unusual pieces of music.

-Based on the functions they perform, they would be more aptly described as frequency specific amplitude adjuster or spectral modifier in short.
-But, whether the technical minded people like it or not, in common traditional audio parlance, we equalize.
+Based on the functions they perform, they would be more aptly described as frequency-specific amplitude adjusters or spectral modifiers in short.
+But, whether the technical-minded people like it or not, in common traditional audio parlance, we equalize.

-An equalizer, on the contrary, is used to alter the frequency response to make it musical, tasteful and suitable for the sound.
-If the original piece lacks a low end, equalizer can be set to emphasize low end and vice-versa.
+An equalizer, on the contrary, is used to alter the frequency response to make it musical, tasteful, and suitable for the sound.
+If the original piece lacks a low end, an equalizer can be set to emphasize the low end and vice-versa.

-Setting up the right EQ curve for the type and style of your music requires experience, judgement and ears for the music.
-It is very easy to get it wrong that could ruin the whole experience.
+Setting up the right EQ curve for the type and style of your music requires experience, judgment, and ears for the music.
+It is very easy to get it wrong, which could ruin the whole experience.